alexkravets/ants/README.md

 ### Sorted Relations

-In Mongoid, the HM & HABTM relations return docs in the wrong order.
+In Mongoid, the HM & HABTM relations return docs in random order.
 This workaround provides an ability to retrieve related documents in the same order it was stored.

 Usage example: